screwdriver-cd/guide/docs/cluster-management/running-locally.md

 ---
 layout: main
-title: Running Locally
+title: Running Screwdriver Locally using SD-in-a-Box
 category: Cluster Management
 menu: menu
 toc:
-    - title: Running Locally
-      url: "#running-locally"
-      active: true
     - title: SD-in-a-Box
       url: "#sd-in-a-box"
+      active: true
     - title: Configuring SD-in-a-Box
       url: "#configuring-sd-in-a-box"
 ---
-# Running Locally
+## SD-in-a-Box
 You can run Screwdriver locally by using our Screwdriver-in-a-box tool.

-## SD-in-a-Box
 This handy feature will bring up an entire Screwdriver instance (UI, API, and log store) locally for you to play with.

 Follow instructions in the [SD-in-a-box docs](https://github.com/screwdriver-cd/in-a-box#screwdriver-in-a-box).